go-air/go-air.github.io/join.md

 getting into each others work.
 As a result, by joining you will benefit from reviews, proposals, bug fixes from other members.

+## For Organiations

+We only accept individual members, but feel free to engage us via (a sponsorship)[https://github.com/sponsors/go-air]

+## Questions?

+Contact us!